Neotron-Compute/Neotron-Pico-BIOS/README.md

 user@host ~/neotron-pico-bios $ PROBE_RUN_PROBE='0483:3748' DEFMT_LOG=debug cargo run --release
 ```

-You can also just provide the probe Serial, for example if you have multiple
+You can also just provide the probe Serial number, for example if you have multiple
 identical probes.

 The documentation for this feature can be found at
 <https://github.com/knurling-rs/probe-run#12-multiple-probes>

 ## Changelog